Morwenn/cpp-sort/docs/Writing-a-sorter.md

 Compared to the previous `selection_sorter_impl`, the only things we had to add was a template parameter defaulted to [`std::less<>`][std-less-void] and a default-contructed (when not provided) parameter to `operator()`.
 As usual, [`sorter_facade`][sorter-facade] generates a bunch of additional features: it still adds the overload of `operator()` taking a single range, but also adds an overload taking a range and a comparison function.
 Basically, it ensures that you always only have to provide a single overload of `operator()`, and generates all the other ones as well as all the corresponding conversions to function pointers.

-This kind of comparison sorters help to compare things that don't have an overloaded `operator<` or to compare things differently.
+This kind of comparison sorters helps to compare things that don't have an overloaded `operator<` or to compare things differently.
 For example, passing [`std::greater<>`][std-greater-void] to a sorter instead of `std::less<>` sorts a collection in descending order:

 ```cpp
 // Sort collection in reverse order with std::sort
 cppsort::std_sort(collection, std::greater{});
 ```

-It is worth noting that every *comparison sorter* provided by the library transforms the comparison parameter with [`utility::as_function`][utility-as-function] before actually using it.
-It allows to use pointers to member functions of the `lhs.compare_to(rhs)` kind out-of-the-box.
+It is worth noting that every *comparison sorter* provided by the library calls the comparison parameter as if with [`std::invoke`][std-invoke].
+It notably allows to use pointers to member functions of the `lhs.compare_to(rhs)` kind out-of-the-box.

-The rules for *comparison sorters* are but an extension to the rules defined for basic sorters.
-You will see that they are very similar.
+The rules for *comparison sorters* are but an extension to the rules defined for basic sorters:

-**Rule 3.1:** a *comparison sorter* is also a *sorter*, which means that it shall be called without a comparison function and shall obey all the rules defined for regular *sorters*.
+**Rule 3.1:** a *comparison sorter* is a *sorter*, which means that it shall be callable without a comparison function and shall obey all the rules defined for non-comparison *sorters*.

 **Rule 3.2:** for any *comparison sorter* called with a specific comparison function, [`std::is_sorted`][std-is-sorted] called with the same comparison function on the resulting collection shall return `true`.

-**Rule 3.3:** calling a *comparison sorter* with `std::less<>` or without a comparison function shall be strictly equivalent: calling `std::is_sorted` without a comparison function on the resulting collection shall return `true`.
+**Rule 3.3:** calling a *comparison sorter* with `std::less<>` or without a comparison function shall be equivalent: calling `std::is_sorted` without a comparison function on the resulting collection shall return `true`.

-**Rule 3.4:** a *comparison sorter* which can be called with a collection and a comparison function shall also be callable with two corresponding iterators and the same comparison function.
+**Rule 3.4:** a *comparison sorter* which can be called with a range and a comparison function shall also be callable with two corresponding iterators and the same comparison function.

 **Rule 3.5:** the comparison parameter always comes after the parameters corresponding to the collection to sort.

 ## Handling projections

-C++20 introduces the notion of callable *projections*, borrowed from the [Adobe Source Libraries][stlab].
+C++20 introduces the notion of callable *projections*, an idea borrowed from the [Adobe Source Libraries][stlab].
 A projection is a callable object that can be passed to an algorithm so that it "views" the values to be compared differently.
 For example, [`std::negate<>`][std-negate-void] could be used to sort a collection of integers in descending order.
 Let's assume that our `selection_sort` algorithm from a while has been given a fourth parameter to handle projections; here is the corresponding *sorter implementation*:

 ```cpp
 struct selection_sorter_impl